Contact Overland Solutions for all your custom modifications and setup for overland travel.

 Times have changed,,,

 2) Almost 10% of Korean population are foreigners now.
 Gaining citizenship for Korea is very easy compare to EEC, USA and especially Japan.
 This is due to the shortage of labor force and fewer female populace in the country side.
+Imported brides.

 3) Korea is 11th largest economy in the world,, cities are expensive.
-Seoul is 3 - 4Th most expensive cities,, due to recent FTA with EEC,,, European goods have come down 15% in prices, but still almost double the price of Europe,, country side is much cheaper and a decent Korean meal can be had for USD 5-10.
+Seoul is 3 - 4Th most expensive city according to Forbes,, due to recent FTA with EEC,,, European goods have come down 15% in prices, but still almost double the price of Europe,, country side is much cheaper and a decent Korean meal can be had for USD 5-10.
 But if you miss food from back home,, we have Italian,French, Mexican, German, US and many other chefs from different countries, with own restaurants in Seoul and Bu-San.

 Life in Korea: Korea hotels, travel, tours | culture, language, information, shopping, and communities in South Korea

-5) High octane gas,,only in big cities, in the country side expect 87 all the way.
+5) High octane gas,,only in big cities, in the country side,, expect 91 all the way.
 But never had a problem with my EFI engine.
-BMW parts and labor are expensive, others much cheaper and can be fixed any where.

 BMW Motorrad Seoul.
 The petrol is USD 1.6 - 2 a liter.

-6) Cities I like the most, Seoul, Bu-San, Gyung-Ju and Jun-Ju.
+6) Cities I like the most,,, Seoul, Bu-San, Gyung-Ju and Jun-Ju.
 The most beautiful riding by mention is at Gang Won province, Junra Nam Do province, Gyung Sang Buk Do province.
 Try to stay away from Inchon,, go only when you have to ship your bike out by sea ,, the most polluted and most ugly city in Korea.
 The air port is great,, been voted best airport in the world for the last 4 years and you by-pass the city,,out to the sea, some 40KM.

 7) Do not have accidents,, New law, many of the times the accident becomes a criminal/police matter not a civil matter.
 In case of personal injury, you have to compensate other party, even if you have insurance.
 Only insurance you can get is third party liability and your personal injury.
 No damage clause for your bikes.